pmoris/miles-subgraph-miner/README.md

 ### Input files

-- **Graph or network**: a space or tab separated text file where each line describes the edge between two nodes.
+- **Graph or network**: a tab separated text file where each line describes the edge between two nodes.

       2 1
       1 3